-With few exceptions, the jab is a boxer’s most fundamental weapon, the key punch that sets up all the others.
+With few exceptions, the jab is every fighter’s most fundamental weapon, the key punch that sets up all the others.
 Without it, a boxer cannot effectively establish rhythm, distance and timing.
 Crucial for both offense and defense, it is the vital weapon that all boxers learn first.
-Here are the pugilists who carried the most dangerous leads and perfected the craft of the jab.
+Here are the pugilists who carried the most dangerous and effective leads and perfected the craft of the jab.

 12. Sonny Liston: Maybe no one has thrown a harder left jab than the incredibly intimidating Liston.
-Known to actually remove teeth, the jab of a prime Liston was a deadly weapon.
+Known to have actually removed teeth, the jab of a prime Liston was a deadly weapon.

 11. Thomas Hearns: One of the ring’s most wicked left leads was perfected in Detroit’s famous Kronk Gym.
 Hearns was renowned for his devastating right hand, but it was his sharp and powerful jab that created openings for the right.